bpaskin/JavaExamples/README.md

 # CXFExample #
 Simple example that exposes a single web service using Apache CXF.
 This is done for App Servers and does not include Spring.

+# Log4J2 #
+Example with Log4J and Liberty.
+I prefer JUL (Java Native Logging) as it does not need any additional classes.